dstgbots/LudoGroupManager/GAME_EDIT_FLOW.md

 #### Option A: DM Button Selection (Primary)
 - Bot sends winner selection buttons to admin's DM
 - Admin clicks winner button
-- Bot attempts to edit the original table message using Pyrogram
+- Bot automatically edits the original table message using Pyrogram
-- If successful: Table is automatically updated with ✅ mark
+- Table is updated with ✅ mark next to winner's username
-- If failed: Bot falls back to manual detection
+- Game result is processed immediately

 #### Option B: Manual Table Editing (Fallback)
-- If Pyrogram editing fails, admin gets instructions
+- If admin prefers manual editing, they can edit the table directly
-- Admin manually edits the table message in the group
-- Admin adds ✅ after the winner's username
+- Admin adds ✅ after the winner's username in the group
-- Bot automatically detects the edited message
+- **Pyrogram client automatically detects** the edited message in real-time
-- Bot processes the game result
+- Bot processes the game result immediately

-### 3. Manual Detection System
+### 3. Real-time Detection System

-The manual detection is **extremely robust** and will detect winners from edited messages using:
+The Pyrogram client provides **real-time detection** of both new messages and edited messages:

+- **Automatic message monitoring** in the configured group
+- **Real-time edited message detection** with ✅ mark recognition
 - **Multiple regex patterns** to catch various formatting styles
 - **Player overlap matching** to find the correct game
-- **Flexible search algorithms** to handle edge cases
 - **Comprehensive logging** for debugging

 #### Supported Formats